TrustyJAID/Trusty-cogs-archive/README.md

 | Unity4J | **Release** | Hard coded cog for one server.
 Do not use. |

 Any questions you can find me and TrustyBot over on https://discord.gg/wVVrqej

+Shout out to everyone who has given me ideas or helped me create these cogs!